melanke/CascadeCanvas/README.md

 		zIndex: -3, //the less zIndex is the most visible it is (in the front of other drawings)
 		offsetX: 10, //X of the drawing will be at element.x + 10
 		offsetY: 10, //Y of the drawing will be at element.y + 10
-		offsetW: 10, //Width of the drawing will be element.w + 10, 5 to each side
+		w: 10, //Width of the drawing this will override the element Width and will be centered at elements boundary
-		offsetH: 10, //Height of the drawing will be element.h + 10, 5 to each side
+		h: 10, //Height of the drawing this will override the element Height and will be centered at elements boundary
 		shape: "rect", //could be 'circle' or an array of points to form a polygon [ [0,0], [50, 50], [0, 50] ]
         flip: "xy", //flip drawing horizontally and vertically
         scale: {